Comprehensive Instruction in the Cornerstone Skills of Bushcraft

 During the course there is always practical application of the skills being taught.
 We also provide in-depth background information so that you have both the judgement and ability to apply the techniques in different situations.

-The aim of the Elementary Wilderness Bushcraft course is not for you to only see the techniques, or even just ‘have a go;’ rather, the aim is for you to make these important techniques your own.
+The aim of this 1-week Bushcraft course is not for you to only see the techniques, or even just ‘have a go;’ rather, the aim is for you to make these important techniques your own.
 This will, by definition, require active effort on your part.

 But you will be guided and encouraged every step of the way.
 To this end, the Elementary Wilderness Bushcraft course provides comprehensive instruction in the cornerstone skills of bushcraft with a high instructor-to-student ratio.

 Our goal is for you to leave the course capable, enabled, with a good understanding of how to hone your skills and take them further.

 Tried and Tested Teaching Methodology